mui/material-ui/docs/src/pages/customization/overrides.md

 The CSS injected by Material-UI to style a component has the lowest specificity possible as the `<link />` is injected at the top of the `<head />`.
 If you are experiencing a CSS injection order issue, take a look at [the mechanism JSS provides](https://github.com/cssinjs/jss/blob/master/docs/setup.md#specify-dom-insertion-point) on how to handle this situation.

-By default, Material-UI will look for the html comment ` <!-- jss -->` and inject the styles after this comment.
-By adjusting the placement of this comment within your HTML body [you can control the order that the CSS rules are applied to your components](http://cssinjs.org/js-api/#setup-jss-instance).
+By adjusting the placement of the `insertionPoint` comment within your HTML body [you can control the order that the CSS rules are applied to your components](http://cssinjs.org/js-api/#setup-jss-instance).

 {{demo='pages/customization/OverridesClassNames.js'}}